Trace for the Du Bois complex: Proof of the corollaries

 \begin{proof}[Proof of Corollary \ref{coro:improve-under-finite}] By applying Grothendieck duality for the map $f$ to Corollary \ref{coro:trace}, we see that the composition

 is an isomorphism.
 Since $f$ is a finite morphism, $f\lsta$ is exact.
 Therefore,

 This immediately shows the third statement.
 The first assertion also follows from the characterization of the local cohomological defect in terms of the depth of the Du Bois complex (see Proposition \ref{theo:MP-lcd-intermsof-DuBois}).
-The second assertion is also immediate from Theorem \ref{theo:main}. \end{proof}
+The second assertion is also immediate from Theorem \ref{theo:main}.
+The last assertion follows from the fact that the Hodge--Du Bois number of a proper variety $X$ can be computed by the cohomology of the Du Bois complex, i.e., $\underline{h}^{p,q}(X) = \dim \HH^{q}(X, \duBois_{X}^{p})$. \end{proof}

 \begin{rema} We also immediately recover the other statement of \cite{DOR}*{Corollary 6.6} as well.
 Let $\pi \colon Y \to X$ be a finite group quotient and let $\dim X = \dim Y = n$.
 Then we have a commutative diagram